Ordinary Bike Replica

 While looking for an unusual project the penny farthing idea came about this was something he always wanted.
 A year later the first bike was complete everything made from scratch, even a 48” handmade pneumatic tire.
 This interest quickly progressed to a quest to produce a bike that has the look and feel of an early bike.

-He can be seen riding his prototype on the BBC website after been shown on the BBC Look North show.
+Christian Richards can be seen riding his prototype when it all first started, it’s on the BBC website after been shown on the BBC Look North show.

 Media Coverage from the early days: